drush-ops/drush/drush_pm/README.txt

 ------------
 drush_pm requires update_status.module, version 5.x-2.0-beta or above.
-No other special requirements on unix-like systems. drush_pm uses  wget, tar and gzip, so if you're trying to use drush_pm on Windows, you have to install these binaries before, for example from GnuWin32 (http://gnuwin32.sourceforge.net/).
+No other special requirements on unix-like systems. drush_pm uses  wget (or curl), tar and gzip, so if you're trying to use drush_pm on Windows, you have to install these binaries before, for example from GnuWin32 (http://gnuwin32.sourceforge.net/).

 ------------